arwystli/imagepicker/readme.txt

-Imagepicker module for Drupal 6.x
+Imagepicker module for Drupal 7.x

+This document has not yet been updated for Drupal 7

 If you have any questions or suggestions please contact me at http://drupal.org/user/52366